This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 For the spiced apple cider

-• Place all ingredients in a small saucepan and bring to a simmer on the stove.
-Let simmer for five minutes to release the spice flavors.
-Strain into cup and garnish with an apple crisp!
+• Place the apple cider, allspice berries, cinnamon stick, and sugar in a small saucepan and bring to a simmer on the stove.
+Let simmer for 5 minutes to release the spice flavors.
+Strain into a cup and garnish with an apple crisp (see next step)!

 • To make the apple crisps, slice one apple thinly (a mandolin works best for really thin slices).
 Place on a parchment-lined baking sheet.
 Sprinkle both sides with a little sugar and cinnamon and place in a 225°F oven for 45-60 minutes.
 Turn slices over and continue baking for an additional 45-60 minutes.